Design a site like this with WordPress.com

 I’ve always preferred a well-written children’s book to a poorly-written adults’ one.
 There are many who believe we are in a ‘golden age’ of children’s literature and while I enjoy reading, I also delight in talking about books with like-minded people.

 There is no specific order to the books I write about here, other than adding my thoughts as I complete them.
-Sometimes the book is one that is newly published and a ‘hot topic’, while on other occasions the book is one new to me, but nobody else.
+Sometimes the book is one that is newly published and a ‘hot topic’, while on other occasions the book is one new to me but nobody else.

 Currently reading: